Silas' Library

 The Value of a Little Research - Q & A's about dried beef during the war

-No One Loves Me Like My Tomato Can - An article about traveling light
+No One Loves Me Like My Tomato Can - An article about traveling light.
+The article is a little dated, but the advice still works.

 The Army Ration : how to diminish its weight and bulk, secure economy in its administration, avoid waste, and increase the comfort, efficiency, and mobility of troops by Even Norton Horsford (1864)